leleliu008/xcpkg/README.md

     **TARGET-PLATFORM-VERSION** : indicates which platform version was built with.

     To simplify the usage, you are allowed to omit `<TARGET-PLATFORM>/`.
-If `<TARGET-PLATFORM>/` is omitted, environment variable `XCPKG_DEFAULT_TARGET` would be checked, if this environment variable is not set, then your current running platform target will be used as the default.
+If `<TARGET-PLATFORM>/` is omitted, environment variable `XCPKG_TARGET` would be checked, if this environment variable is not set, then your current running platform target will be used as the default.

     **Example**:

     ```bash
-    export XCPKG_DEFAULT_TARGET=MacOSX-10.15-x86_64
+    export XCPKG_TARGET=MacOSX-10.15-x86_64
     ```

-- **XCPKG_FORMULA_SEARCH_DIRS**
+- **XCPKG_FORMULA_DIRS**

-    colon-seperated list of directories to search formulas.
+    colon-separated list of directories to search formulas.

 ## environment variables unset by this software